 “Afterward, when rumors started to spread around the country, I began to understand what was going on.
 Of course, it really confused me emotionally.
 I said to myself: I was party to something like that while there are parents here who are crying over children who disappeared and they have no chance of finding them.”

-Imagine the testimony of a person who saw the horrors of the Holocaust, who he agrees to come to Israel and be interviewed and describe in great detail what he saw with his own eyes.
+Imagine the testimony of a person who saw the horrors of the Holocaust, and agrees to come to Israel and be interviewed and describe in great detail what he saw with his own eyes.
 How would people relate to his testimony?
 Would anyone mention his age?
 Would they marvel at the clarity of his memory?
 Pay attention to what Shoshana Shaham says in her interview:

 Q. But their parents were…